 - Say they can email you if they have questions

 - Provide your contact information

 - Provide them with relevant websites for more information

 I am a student in your (insert class name here).
 I am getting in contact with you to let you know that I identify as (insert identity here).
 My name will probably show up on your roster as (insert legal name here), but I would prefer to go by (insert chosen name here) and (insert pronouns) pronouns.
 I will be putting (insert chosen name here) on my assignments and would appreciate it if you called me that in class.
 If you have any questions for me regarding this, please don’t hesitate to contact me.
 My email address is (insert email address here) and my phone number is (insert phone number here).

 (sign with chosen name)

-If you don’t feel comfortable communicating directly with a professor, you can contact Manny Diaz or someone in the Dean of Students office, either of whom can send an email to the professor letting them know about your preferred name and pronoun.
+If you don’t feel comfortable communicating directly with a professor, you can contact the QRC Director or Assistant Director or someone in the Dean of Students office.
+Any of these folks can send an email to the professor letting them know about your chosen name and pronoun.

 Finding a Therapist and Gender-Confirming Benefits

 If you have The Claremont College Student Health Insurance Plan (SHIP), know that it covers gender reassignment benefits of up to $100,000 per policy year.
 For more information regarding coverage as well as contact information, please click here: